NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Tank Name

-This alpha field contains the name of the specific water heater tank (WaterHeater:Mixed object) used by this heat pump water heater.
+This alpha field contains the name of the specific water heater tank used by this heat pump water heater.
 This must be a tank of type `WaterHeater:Stratified`.

 #### Field: Tank Use Side Inlet Node Name